-Note: The Tracking Hub is intended for use with Viz Artist/Engine version 3.7.2 and later.
+Note: The Tracking Hub is intended for use with Viz Artist and Viz Engine versions 3.9.0 and later.
+The recommended versions are Viz Engine 4 or later.

 If you are new to virtual studio technology or need a very short refresher, see the introduction in the Introduction and Terminology section.